 Got a feature you’d like to see in Gearset?

-Head over to our feedback forum to submit requests for future features or to discuss ideas with other Salesforce professionals, or drop us a line on our in-app chat.
-Or, if you're wondering whether Gearset already has the right tools to support your process, you can start a free trial today and experience an unrivaled solution for Salesforce DevOps.
+Head over to our feedback forum to submit requests for future features or to discuss ideas with other Salesforce professionals, or drop us a line on our live chat.
+Or, if you’re wondering whether Gearset already has the right tools to support your process, you can start a free trial today and experience an unrivaled solution for Salesforce DevOps.